microsoft/vscode-docs/docs/languages/javascript.md

 ![JavaScript references CodeLens](images/javascript/references-codelens.png)

-To enable the references code lens, set `"javascript.referencesCodeLens.enabled"` to `true`.
+To enable the references CodeLens, set `"javascript.referencesCodeLens.enabled"` to `true`.

 Click on the reference count to quickly browse a list of references: